 ► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but were not tested.
 The sanitary fittings appeared in fair order consistent with age.
+Signs of water damage were noted to the bath surrounds however these were dry at the time of inspection.

 Heating and hot water

-Repair category 2
+Repair category 1

-Notes The central heating boiler is semi modern and replacement is likely to be required in the foreseeable future.
-This should be checked by a Gas Safe registered tradesman.
+Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
+In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.